-If you have had enough of walking on eggs shells or a toxic environment at work, then setting up your own business could be an option for you.
+If you have had enough of walking on eggs shells or working in a toxic environment, then maybe it's time to take a leap of faith and set up your own business.
 You'll be able to set the working hours, you'll be able to set the environment, and you're the one in control.
 Have a read of the comprehensive article we have written with everything you need to know on how to turn your passion into profit.

 You're not sleeping well at night

 Stress and unhappiness can make it hard to relax and get the sleep you need, adding to the exhaustion you already have from work.

 Not getting enough sleep can make existing stress-related symptoms like headaches and mental exhaustion worse.

 This can become a vicious cycle, and many people turn to alcohol to aid them to relax.
 Although alcohol can seem like it has the desired effect of relaxing you initially, it has been proven that it actually reduces the quality of your sleep.

 Clare recommends reading Why We Sleep, by Matthew Walker for more information on how we can harness sleep, how caffeine and alcohol affect sleep and why our sleep patterns change over our lives.
 If you have tried all of Matthew's tips and still find that your sleep, or lack thereof, is affected by your working habits, it may be time to consider a job change.

 Your self-esteem has dropped as a result of your job